jackyzha0/quartz/content/Quotes Collection.md

 > "I only wrote that poem to test my printer!"

-### Dean Bokhari

-> "Be regular and orderly in your life, so that you may be violent and original in your work."

 ### Donny Osmond

 > "I never smile unless I mean it."